yorns/audioserver/README.md

  - modifies directory rights

 ### calling the server
-easy as this:
+easy as this (in case you sudo install it):
 ```
+audioServer
+# or if you use you own config file
 audioServer [config_file]
 ```

 if no config file is given.
-The server tries to open the one at /etc/audioserver.json
+The server tries to open the one at /usr/local/etc/audioserver.json

 **Example:**
 ```